 Amazon’s Kindles, and e-book readers, in general, allow you to toss heavy hard-bound books back onto their shelves and read anywhere you want.
 They’re virtually hand-held libraries you can carry around in your pocket or bag, capable of storing hundreds of digital tomes and audiobooks.
-We’ve rounded out the best Black Friday deals on Kindles on Amazon for you, from the humble entry-level Kindle to the Rolls-Royce of e-readers, the Kindle Oasis.
+We’ve rounded out the best Black Friday deals on Kindles for you, from the humble entry-level Kindle to the Rolls-Royce of e-readers, the Kindle Oasis.

 The original Kindle is the most affordable in Amazon’s e-book reader line.
 With a tiny 6-inch screen, it is pleasant to hold and compact enough to store in your jeans or sweatshirt pocket so you can read anywhere you want.
 It is super lightweight and seems like a strong gust of wind is enough to carry it away.
 Thankfully, the bezels surrounding it are thick, so it’s still reasonably sturdy and substantial.
 Its plastic back is kind of slippery so it’s best to purchase a cover with a grippier surface, like fabric or leather.